DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 ## Tuesday

 - See short assignment due next Thursday.
+  - Add MacOS build support to your Unity install if necessary.
-  - Build your project for Mac and upload to OneDrive for sharing.
+  - Build your project for Mac (Intel 64) and upload to OneDrive for sharing.
 - [Part 3: Position, Attenuation, and Profiling](../lectures/week-9/part-3-position-attenuation-profiling)

 <!--